rohanmaddamsetti/AR-gene-plasmid-analysis/README.md

 And make sure these scripts are called from the src directory. fetch-gbk-annotation runs for several hours.

-First, make the output directory for fetch-gbk-annotation.py. mkdir ../results/gbk-annotation/
+First, make some output directories.
+mkdir ../results/gbk-annotation/
+mkdir ../results/refseq-assembly-statistics/

 Then: